This post may contain affiliate links. Please read our privacy policy.

 Servings: 8

-Gingerbread Cake is rich, moist, and full of ginger flavor.
-This holiday classic is easy to whip up and will be a hit with your guests!
+Gingerbread cake is rich, moist, and full of ginger flavor.
+Serve this holiday classic with whipped cream and caramel sauce for a dessert that is sure to be a hit with your guests.

 Ingredients